d9pouces/django-floor/doc/source/authentication.rst

 The package `django-allauth <http://django-allauth.readthedocs.io/en/latest/>`_ perfectly handles OAuth2 authentication from many providers.
 Please check its own documentation.
-Of course, it must be installed separately (it is not a dependency of Djangofloor) and at least one provider must be given in `ALLAUTH_PROVIDERS`.
+Of course, it must be installed separately (it is not a dependency of Djangofloor) and at least one provider must be given in `ALLAUTH_PROVIDER_APPS`.

   * `INSTALLED_APPS` will contain the list of all required Django apps ,